Tigers vs. Cardinals Player Props Betting Odds

 Edman Stats

-- Tommy Edman has four doubles, a triple, five home runs, 11 walks and 13 RBI (26 total hits).
-He's also swiped three bases.
+- Tommy Edman has put up 26 hits with four doubles, a triple, five home runs and 12 walks.
+He has driven in 13 runs with three stolen bases.

 Edman Recent Games